ctu-fee-group/Christofel/docs/base/plugins.md

 will be unloaded from memory.
 ```

-For assembly to be counted as Plugin in must only
+For assembly to be counted as Plugin it must
 have public class that implements `IPlugin` interface
 from `Christofel.BaseLib`.
 Implementation of this plugin
 can be whatever the programmer wants.
 Christofel contains